wKovacs64/hibp/README.md

 * Get all breach events in the system
 * Get all data classes
 * Get all pastes for an account
-* Check a password to see if it has been exposed in a data breach
+* [Securely][search-by-range] check a password to see if it has been exposed in a data breach
-* Check a password by SHA-1 prefix to see if it has been exposed in a data breach (without exposing the password)
+* Check a SHA-1 prefix to see if it has been exposed in a data breach
 * Search for an account in both breaches and pastes at the same time
 * All queries return a Promise
 * Available server-side (Node.js) and client-side (browser)